 It rains a lot this time of the year in Portland.
 In January, Big Sur usually receives less rain than Portland.
-At this time of the year, Big Sur gets 2.3 inches (58 mm) of rain, while Portland receives 5.2 inches (132 mm) of rain each month for the winter.
+Big Sur gets 2.3 inches (58 mm) of rain, while Portland receives 5.2 inches (132 mm) of rain each month for the winter.

 Both Portland and Big Sur during the spring are popular places to visit.
 Also, the small town charm and the natural beauty are the main draw to Portland this time of year.

 In the spring, Big Sur is a little warmer than Portland.
 Typically, the spring temperatures in Big Sur in April are around 56°F (13°C), and Portland is about 51°F (11°C).